Fancy a Colorado white water rafting and camping adventure?

 Rafters can choose from a variety of difficulty levels, from scenic floats to class IV rapids.

-We managed to secure a spot in January for the 7 day Colorado white water rafting motor trip in May of the next year.
-We booked through a Belgian travel agency with Grand Canyon Whitewater.
+We managed to secure a spot in January for a 7 day Colorado white water rafting motor trip in May of the next year.
+We booked with Grand Canyon Whitewater.
 Fingers crossed.

 A couple of months before the start of our trip we received plenty of information about what to bring, what not to bring, what clothes to wear best.
 Each person was allowed to bring a small duffel bag of specific measurements.